rossem-erin/subreddit-migration-script/README.md

 1. Log in to your new account
 2. Go to the multireddit link you created in the previous step
 3. Open the browser's console (Ctrl+Shift+J on Windows, Cmd+Option+J on Mac)
-4. Paste the code from [subscribe.js](subscribe.js) and press Enter
+4. Paste the code from [subscribe.js](subscribe.js) into the console.
+There are comments in the code to explain exactly what the script does, make sure you understand them and agree before your **press enter**.
 5. Leave the tab open until the console logs 'Subscribed to X subreddits!' (where X will be replaced with the subreddit count)
 6. Refresh the page.
 All subreddits in the sidebar should now show a red "leave" button.
 If some are still green, repeat steps 4-6 until all subreddits are subscribed to.